jessestimpson/kapten/README.md

 # Kapten

-WIP.
-Goal is to configure several disparate Elixir apps in one BEAM.
+Kapten is a tool for hosting multiple disparate Elixir apps in one BEAM.

+* Supports any Elixir app
+* TLS connections
+* Static apps

+Kapten is highly opinionated, and was built for my own personal use.

+## Motivation

+I was tired of running containers.

 ## Dependencies